 makes 6-8 servings

-- Roast, uncovered, in the center of the oven until cooked through and salmon flakes easily (approx 10 minutes per half inch thickness).
+Roast, uncovered, in the center of the oven until cooked through and salmon flakes easily (approx 10 minutes per inch of thickness).